 It is crucial for students that the feedback they receive is meaningful and useful.
 Therefore, any comments made should be clear, directly related to areas of assessed performance, and sufficiently detailed to be useful for the student in their personal and academic planning.
 Where brief comments such as "good" or "satisfactory" are used they should be used consistently across the programme and if possible the discipline area or School.
-It may be appropriate to align this type of comment to grading descriptors.
-Students should be given advice on how to interpret feedback comments and be able to ask questions if the feedback given is not clear to them.
+It may be appropriate to align this type of comments and be able to ask questions if the feedback given is not clear to them.